ATNF/askapsoft/Code/Doc/user/current/doc/recipes/combinemultiepoch.rst

 Things to change / be aware of:

 * imList is the list of images you give to linmos.
-In this example, I'm pointing it to a text file (imList.txt) that lists the images separated by a comma e.g. <path>restored.contsub.image1, <path>restored.contsub.image2 .
+In this example, I'm pointing it to a text file (imList.txt) that lists the images separated by a comma e.g. restored.contsub.image1, restored.contsub.image2 .
 Alternatively, you can give the list of images to the imList variable in the slurm file.
-* wtList is the list of weights images produced by imager in exactly the same fashion as mentioned above.
+* wtList is the list of weights images produced by imager specified in exactly the same fashion as imList.
 * imageName and weightsImage are the names of the output image and weight map from linmos.
 * Provided no primary beam correction has been applied weightstate=Inherent and weighttype=Combined